-Action 3 - Multi-Tiered System of Supports (MTSS) for Student Engagement and School Culture was effective as seen through attendance, chronic absenteeism, suspension rates, expulsion rates, and survey results.
-However, SWD and African-American students stand out as groups that will benefit from additional targeted support for chronic absenteeism, as well as our SED and EL students whose performance parallels that of the school.
+Action 3 - Multi-Tiered System of Supports (MTSS) for Student Engagement and School Culture was partially effective as seen through a reduction in absenteeism for ELs, suspension rates, expulsion rates, and dropout rates.
+However, overall absenteeism and attendance, as well as student connectedness, did not improve and need further investment.

-Action 4 - CMO-Level Support for Student Engagement and School Culture was also effective as seen through attendance, chronic absenteeism, suspension rates, expulsion rates, and survey results.
-Additional targeted support will also be needed as described for Action 3.
+Action 4 - CMO-Level Support for Student Engagement and School Culture was also effective as seen through a reduction in absenteeism for ELs, suspension rates, expulsion rates, and dropout rates.
+Additional targeted support will also be needed from these roles in addressing absenteeism, attendance, and student climate.